 Alcohol poisoning isn’t just the effect in the bloodstream, it is also about what comes after during the recovery process.
 Statistically, over 2,200 people a year die from alcohol poisoning.
 That is six people per day.
 People in our workplaces, in our communities, and in our families.

-Many slip into it accidentally by being unaware of their alcohol tolerance.
+Many slip into it accidentally by being unaware of their alcohol tolerance or from alcohol peer pressure.
 In a culture where it is normal to binge drink or have a wild night out, it can be difficult to find tips to help you get sober when alcohol poisoning is seemingly a right of passage.

 How Does Alcohol Poisoning Happen?